 The CULTURE™ program is designed to help students excel academically and provides myriad opportunities for community and leadership development.
 Students who live on campus are expected to participate in and support their living and learning environments.

-Once you have made the decision to live on campus, it is important to find the residence hall that best suits your needs.
-There are six halls at Western: three on the Midtown campus and three on Westside.
+Once you have decided to live on campus, it is essential to find the residence hall that best suits your needs.
+There are six halls at WCSU: three on the Midtown campus and three on Westside.

 Most Midtown rooms accommodate two students.
-Beds, desks, chairs and dressers are provided, and roommates may enhance the decor with items such as drapes, bedspreads, rugs and lamps.
-Linens are not provided, so students must supply their own mattress pads, pillows, sheets, towels and pillow cases.
+Beds, desks, chairs, and dressers are provided, and roommates may enhance the decor with items such as drapes, bedspreads, rugs, and lamps.
+Linens are not provided, so students must supply their mattress pads, pillows, sheets, towels, and pillowcases.
 All beds are regular twin size.

 Traditionally, four students live in each apartment — two students per bedroom.
 While Grasso students are usually very involved in academic and campus life, they still maintain an active hall council, which provides a variety of social and educational events throughout the year.

-In Fairfield, Litchfield and Newbury, students are assigned the Ultimate meal plan, the Platinum or Platinum Plus meal plan if they’d like by notifying the Housing & Residence Life office prior to the start of the semester.
+In Fairfield, Litchfield, and Newbury, students are assigned the Ultimate meal plan, the Platinum or Platinum Plus meal plan if they would like, by notifying the Housing & Residence Life office before the start of the semester.

-Centennial residents are assigned the Platinum meal plan, but may opt for the Ultimate meal plan if they’d like by notifying the Housing & Residence Life office before the start of the semester.
+Centennial residents are assigned the Platinum meal plan.
+Still, they may opt for the Ultimate meal plan if they’d like by notifying the Housing & Residence Life office before the start of the semester.